-Fields of type data defined as complexType
+Alternative 2 - Fields of type data defined as complexType

-FIX Repository fields coded with a type "data" are included in FIXML as complexTypes declarations.
+FIX Repository fields coded with a type "data" are included in FIXML as complexType declarations.

 The name attribute is set to the field name appended with the token "_t" to identify the field type.